sycuricon/DejaVuzz/README.md

 execute `make vcs-wave` to dump the wave of the simlution.

 execute `make vcs-debug` to dump the commit information of the program execution

-execute `make cov_draw_iter` to draw the coverage figure using iteration as x axis

-execute `make cov_draw_time` to draw the coverage figure using time as x axis

 execute `make compile PREFIX=xxx STARSHIP_TESTCASE=xxx` to compile testcase offline.
 The prefix is the prefix of the domain of the testcase,